-All students enrolled in the Health Informatics graduate program for any of the three degree objectives must be familiar with the document "Code of Conduct for Graduate Students in Health Informatics", Appendix B. All students must sign and date this document indicating that they have read, understood, and agree to it, including the consequences that may follow from behavior that does not fulfill the responsibilities listed.
+All students enrolled in the Health Informatics graduate program must adhere to and comply with the Student Conduct Code, Appendix B. All students must sign and date this document indicating that they have read, understood, and agree to it, including the consequences that may follow from behavior that does not fulfill the responsibilities listed.
 Students submit the signed code of conduct to the program staff prior to their first graduate class.
 Students who refuse to sign and submit the document in a timely manner are subject to having their admission to the program revoked.